 Getting to Serra da Estrela

-Public transport is limited and may be non-existent at the weekend so you’re much better off exploring with a car, if possible.
-Here are my Tips For Hiring A Car In Portugal.
+Public transport is extremely limited and may be non-existent at the weekend so you’re much better off exploring with a car, if possible, or using a tour operator to get you there.